 I felt that the earlier show was geared more towards younger kids while the later show was more for older kids.
 The first show was all classic characters and happy songs while the second show had a few explosions and it was focused on Captain Jack Sparrow.

-Both shows are safe for kids of all ages but if you have any little ones who might be afraid of loud noises or fireworks then just be prepared.
+Both shows are okay for kids of all ages but if you have any little ones who might be afraid of loud noises or fireworks then just be prepared.

 We liked both shows but enjoyed the second show and fireworks the most.

-All of the waiters were dressed like pirates, the menu was pirate-themed, and all of the dishes had pirate names.
+All of the servers were dressed like pirates, the menu was pirate-themed, and all of the dishes had pirate names!
 The screens on the walls projected images from pirate cartoons and pirate movies, there were treasure maps on the wall, and pirate music playing in the background.